Last Updated – May 24, 2022

 The safety and security of your information also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of our Website, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.
 We urge you to be careful about giving out information in public areas of the Website like message boards.
 The information you share in public areas may be viewed by any user of the Website.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Website.
 Any transmission of personal information is at your own risk.
-We are not responsible for circumvention of any privacy settings or security measures contained on the Website.
+To the fullest extent legally permitted, we are not responsible for circumvention of any privacy settings or security measures contained on the Website.

 Changes to Our Policy